 Dr. Byron Jones

 Washington DC area Tenor Byron Jones is well-known to audiences, having performed regularly for more than two decades in opera, concert, recital and intimate cabaret settings, in such venues as the Kennedy Center Concert Hall, Opera House, and Millennium Stage, Lisner Auditorium, the National Shrine of the Immaculate Conception, and numerous regional theatres.
 A versatile artist, he continually seeks out new challenges.
-Jones has received critical praise for his warmth of tone and clear diction.
+Jones has received critical praise for his warmth of tone and clear, expressive use of language.
 He has performed with the Washington Opera, Baltimore Opera, Opera Vivente, and Florentine Opera.
 He remains active as a singer and stage director.
-Dr. Jones is Associate Professor of Music (voice) at Shenandoah Conservatory of Shenandoah University in Winchester, VA, where his activities include directing, teaching, and coordinating opera activities.
+Singers from his Seagle studio have gone on to sing at Santa Fe, LA Opera, Glimmerglass, Wolf Trap, Des Moines Metro, Norwegian National Opera, Pittsburgh Opera Center, Lyric Opera of Chicago, Virginia Opera, Opera Toledo, Opera Carolina, Florid Grand, Opera in the Heights, Opera Theatre of St. Louis, and have been award winners in the Metropolitan Opera National Council auditions.
+Dr. Jones is Associate Professor of Music (voice) at Shenandoah Conservatory of Shenandoah University in Winchester, VA, where his activities include teaching and directing.
 A specialist in languages, especially French, he has given master classes for the Washington National Opera Institute for Young Singers and the American Singers Opera Project.
+He returns to Seagle Music Colony in 2019 for his 7th season as a member of the voice faculty.
 He holds degrees in French Language and Literature from the Universities of North Carolina-Chapel Hill and Massachusetts-Amherst degrees in Vocal Performance from the University of Maryland-College Park (Maryland Opera Studio) and Shenandoah University.